 It is generally assumed that both the website owner and the user own the data.
 Thus Data Ownership becomes a complex issue which poses dilemmas regarding the control and accuracy of the data for organisations as well as legislators.

 Data Handling: The existing databases while being large and complex, cannot handle such a large degree of data.
-While relational databases which are utilized by most tourism companies divide the big data into rows and columns to organise it, the same approach is difficult to use with the different data formats.
+While relational databases which are utilized by most tourism companies divide the big data into rows and columns to organize it, the same approach is difficult to use with the different data formats.

 This enhances the need for more advanced tools for processing and storing and more advanced software to deal with big data.
-Proper handling of the data also requires skilled and trained personnel having expertise in the areas of applied mathematics, algorithms as well as in Big Data processing platforms and numerous complex tasks.
+Proper handling of the data also requires skilled and trained personnel having expertise in the areas of applied mathematics, algorithms as well as in Big Data processing platforms, and numerous complex tasks.

 This article talks about Big Data and its significance in the Tourism Industry.
 It sheds light on what Big Data is and highlights a few of its technologies.
 It discusses the application of Big Data in Tourism, talks about the various tourism sectors which incorporate it and lastly, it mentions a few of the challenges posed by the application of Big Data in the Tourism Industry.
-For more updates and blogs on Analytics, Do read Analytics Steps.